CBS Logo

 This step removes false positives and is required by regulators.

-STEP 3: Titer and Neutralizing Antibody Assessment
+STEP 3: Titer Assessment and NAb Sample Testing

 This step evaluates how much antibody is present and whether it affects drug function.